salvis2/pangeo_example_binder/README.md

 # Example Binder Repo for Pangeo
 This is a repo to develop the methodology on how to make a binder from a conda environment and some Jupyter notebooks.

+This branch is for a general repo that will be launched on mybinder.org.

 The project here will be using publicly-available Landsat 8 data, described
 <a href="https://registry.opendata.aws/landsat-8/">
   here